What is child maintenance?

 Both parents are legally responsible for the financial costs of bringing up their children.
 The parents do not need to have been married or in a civil partnership and the father’s name does not need to be on the child’s birth certificate.

-Child maintenance is normally paid while the parent who looks after the child get Child Benefit for them.
-This can be up to the age of 20.
+Child maintenance is normally paid if the parent who looks after the child receives Child Benefit for them.
+This benefit can be received up until your child is 20.
+Find out more about Child Benefit.

-The amount of child maintenance paid can be decided by the parents, through a solicitor or the Child Maintenance Service.
+The amount of child maintenance paid can be decided by the parents, through a solicitor, or through the Child Maintenance Service.